In this section

 You can have your birth partner visit you for a two hour slot on the antenatal and postnatal wards.
 We are operating a visit booking system as per national guidance.
 Please telephone the ward after 9:00am to book.
 The reason for this is to assist with maintaining social distancing between visitors.

 We are continuing to offer a homebirth service.
 This is under continuous review and is dependent on staffing across the whole unit and whether the ambulance service is running normally.

 Breastfeeding support clinics have been reinstated.
 The tongue tie service has been reinstated.

 Perinatal Support for Black, Asian and Minority Ethnic Women

 Click here to visit the Local Maternity System (LMS) website for additional information for women from a BAME community, including details about vitamin D.

-For up to date information for pregnant women.
+Visit the Royal College of Obstetricians and Gynaecologists website for up to date information for pregnant women.